 This is another very affordable option if you’re looking to mic individual drums within a kit.
 The CAD D19 is especially convenient because it comes with a mounting system, letting you easily clip it directly on to the rim of your drum.
 It’s compact, lightweight, and easy to adjust, all things that make it useful for a variety of different percussion recording applications.

 The D19 was initially designed with a snare drum in mind, and the qualities that make it effective for snare drums are also beneficial when it comes to recording other aspects of your kit.
 It uses a cardioid pattern to capture the full sound of your drumhead while still minimizing interference from other pieces on your kit.
 The sound captured is clear and full, and they can handle high dynamics with ease without damage or loss of quality.
-At right around thirty bucks, this is definitely among the best cheap drum mics period, and is perfect for someone who wants to record their drums well on a budget.
+At this price range, this is definitely among the best cheap drum mics period, and is perfect for someone who wants to record their drums well on a budget.

 How to Choose Cheap Drum Mics